randomUSR56/onlyfix-backend/README.md

-Frontend of the onlyfix application, purely for uploading and viewing the final results.
+Backend of the onlyfix application, purely for uploading and viewing the final results.
 This repository will be turned in, alongside with the other exam repositories (onlyfix-frontend, onlyfix-asztali, onlyfix-tervek, onlyfix-docs)